shakenfist/shakenfist/README.md

 sf-client instance create "myinstance" 1 2048 -d 8@cirros:0.5.1 -d 8 -d 8 -n netuuid
 ```

 "Common cloud images" is currently defined as cirros and Ubuntu.
 You can also use a "detailed disk specification", which is what fancy people use.
-It's syntax is similar:
+Its syntax is similar:

 ```bash
 sf-client instance create "myinstance" 1 2048 -D size=8,base=cirros,bus=ide,type=cdrom -d 8 -d 8 -n netuuid